Why removing metadata is a must.

-Metadata is the invisible man of file-sharing; most people are unaware of it, but it has the potential to do some serious damage.
-Lying low inside documents and files, metadata can consist of anything from comments, tracked changes revision marks and document properties, to personal information such as author names, company details, headers, footers, watermarks and more.
-Getting rid of metadata is for your own good really, here’s why:
+Metadata can consist of anything from comments, tracked changes, revision marks, and document properties, to personal information, such as an author’s name, a company’s details, timestamps, headers, footers, watermarks and more.
+Getting rid of metadata when a file is circulated or shared can often be for your own good.

-Most people think of Microsoft Word as the mother of all word processing applications ever; she’ll always look after us, right?
-Surprisingly, misuse of Word’s “track changes” feature is one of the most common causes of escaped metadata.
-Most users don’t realise that you must accept changes and turn the tool off before attaching the document to an email in order to avoid that moment of despair when you realise you’ve just sent something you shouldn’t have.
+Most users don’t realize you must accept changes and then turn the tool off before attaching the document to an email in order to avoid that moment of despair when you realize you’ve just sent something out that you definitely shouldn’t have.

-The media love a good data blunder, so it’s preferable not to give them something to shout about.
-Metadata can be a powerful weapon if it falls into the wrong hands, and email is the smoking gun.
-One of the most recent metadata “shamings” occurred in the UK general election, where a letter of “support” for the Conservative party “signed” by 5000 small businesses actually turned out to be sent by the party itself.
+The media love a good data blunder, so it’s preferable not to give them one to talk about.
+Metadata can be a powerful weapon in the wrong hands, and email is the smoking gun.
+There are numerous instances of metadata “shaming” large firms and government bodies alike.
+Only last year, a large pharma retailer left track changes in a document that was emailed to a national newspaper with embarrassing consequences.

-If you’re still not concerned about sending out personal data to others, the fact that metadata is an extra weight on your files might convince you to remove it.
-Metadata, especially that of image formats such as JPEG is often held in a separate file, so results in more bandwidth being used up on your computer than necessary.
+If you’re still not concerned about sending out personal data to others, the fact that metadata adds extra "weight" to your files might convince you.
+Metadata, especially that of image formats, like JPEG, is often held in a separate file, which results in the unnecessary use of valuable bandwidth.